-Bradford City WFC are currently running training sessions at RAWDON MEADOWS on Wednesday evenings 6.00pm until 7.30pm.The age groups for this season are u10s, u11s, u13's and u14s.The club have plans to expand the number of teams for next season and therefore will be holding more trials during spring/summer 2015.
-If any parents / guardians are interested their girls coming along this season to trial for the u10's, u11's or the ever increasing u13's and 14's please contact Charlotte Stuart via email at email@example.com.
+Bradford City WFC are currently running training sessions at 'GOALS' Bradford on Thursday evenings 6.00pm until 7.30pm.The age groups for this season are u10s, u11s, u13's and u14s.The club have plans to expand the number of teams for next season and therefore will be holding more trials during spring/summer 2015.
+If any parents / guardians are interested in their girls coming along this season to trial for the u10's, u11's or the ever increasing u13's and 14's please contact Charlotte Stuart via email at email@example.com.

 For peace of mind Bradford City WFC Junior section is overseen by Charlotte Stuart who is this seasons ‘Club Development Officer’ and has been at the club for over 10 years starting as a junior player herself and through her hard work and determination now holds down her place in the senior 1st XI.
 Charlotte is also a committee member and works alongside the clubs ‘Welfare Officer’ Steve Winterburn.
 Steve has been at the club for 8 years and has been involved with Junior football coaching and Child Welfare issues since 1992.
 His role is to be available for all involved at the club and to ensure that a safe and friendly environment is fixed in place.
 Steve has experience with handling many Child Welfare Issues and is happy to discuss anything at anytime with anyone regarding any Child Welfare issues.
 He has attended many CWO(child welfare officer) workshops known as WOW(welfare officer workshops)which are run by the County FA and he along with all other CWO’s are updated on a regular basis from the County on any current issues that need attention at clubs in and around the area.
 It is also his responsibility to ensure that all Managers and coaches involved with the clubs u18’s are CRB (criminal record bureau) checked.